OdielDomanie/OdielDomanie.github.io/voice-balancer.md

 Voice Balancer Bot measures "loudness" values in [LUFS](https://en.wikipedia.org/wiki/LKFS) units for optimal results.

-Use `/measure` to have the bot join your voice channel, measure everyone's loudness, and recommend at what % you should set everyone's volume at.
+Use `/measure` to have the bot join your voice channel, measure everyone's loudness, and recommend what *%* you should set everyone's volume at.

 #### ➔ [Invite link](https://discord.com/api/oauth2/authorize?client_id=949624987629813780&permissions=1049600&scope=bot%20applications.commands)